Kishorekumar2789/Cepheid-CafeTownSend/README.md

+## Overview:
-Behavior Driven Development Test Automation Framework using Selenium with Java, JUnit, TestNG and Maven This Behavior Driven framework integration with TestNg which gives more flexibility build pipeline
+This is Behavior Driven Development Test Automation Framework using Selenium with Java, JUnit, TestNG and Maven This Behavior Driven framework integration with TestNg which gives more flexibility build pipeline

-Prerequisite:
+### Prerequisite:
 Install below softwares:
 1. Java- 8
 2. Eclipse IDE - Oxygen

-Install below dependencies:
+## Install below dependencies:
 1. cucumber-java
 2. cucumber-junit
 3. cucumber-jvm-deps